A powerful wireless site survey software and RF modeling tool

 Before you proceed, make sure this statement is true:

-We know what Wi-Fi problem we are solving, which workflow fits it, and what inputs, hardware, and assumptions we need to get started correctly.
+We know what Wi-Fi problem we are solving, which survey type or RF modeling approach fits it, and what inputs, hardware, environment knowledge, and assumptions we need to get started correctly.